interplaynetary/p2p-template/README.md

 *Taking the minimum of both shares ensures reciprocity in proportion*

-*Mutual-recognition is the peer-2-peer social-validation of eachother's labor-time as well as the social-validation of use-values."
+*Mutual-recognition is the peer-2-peer social-validation of eachother's efforts as well as the social-validation of use-values/utility."

 *Interestingly  we don't have to keep a ledger of objects whose definitions are centrally defined, there is no universal definition of object-hood (of what constitutes objects), but a distributed recognition of the social-utility of contributions!*

 **Social-Material-Needs:** *In free-association, one does not value apples (objects) but a contributor's provision of apples (subject-verb-object).*

-**Purely Social-Needs (Human-Needs):** *When contributors compose the two sides of the relation (subject-verb-object) being recognized, then the recognizer (object) expresses their desire for an interaction (verb) from the subject (another contributor) towards them (recognizer).*

-aims beyond material production, a purely social-need (human-need).*
+* I love you is a relation between two contributors (subject-verb-object).
+Love is the verb*

 - **Association** = a set of relations where:
 1. Each Relation consists of (Provider-Role, User-Role)